-To report a power outage and for information on current outages, call our 24/7 power outage line at 613-738-0188 or at www.hydroottawa.com/outages/info/report (login required).
+To report a power outage and for information on current outages, Customers may call our 24/7 power outage line at 613-738-0188 or at hydroottawa.com/outages/info/report (login required).
+Using Hydro Ottawa's Smart Speaker Skill, Customers can ask Google Home and Amazon Alexa if there are power outages in Ottawa.
+Residential customers can also use Hydro Ottawa's Mobile App to report an outage through the "Report an outage feature" (login required) as well as access outage information.